k10sj02/thedataplaybook/content/posts/fast-beautiful-data-visualizations.md

 ## Tip 1: Don’t Freestyle — Use a Visual Style Guide

-Tinkering with layouts and styles from scratch every time is a huge time-suck.
+Tinkering with layouts and styles from scratch every 👏🏿 single 👏🏿 time 👏🏿 is a huge time-suck.
 Instead, adopt a consistent visual style that does the heavy lifting for you.
 My go-tos for inspiration include news media, blogs, and data influencers like:

 - [**Cole Knaflic** (*Storytelling with Data*)](https://www.storytellingwithdata.com/)
 - [**Peter Walker** (Carta)](https://carta.com/author/peter-walker/)